mobidic/Captain-ACHAB/README.md

 ```
 #USAGE : perl achab.pl
-                        --vcf <vcf_file>
+                        --vcf <vcf_file> (mandatory)
                         --outDir <output directory (default = current dir)>
                         --outPrefix <output file prelifx (default = "")>
-                        --candidates <file with gene symbol of interest>
+                        --candidates <file with end-of-line separated gene symbols of interest (it will create more tabs, if "#myPathology" is present in the file, a myPathology tab will be created)>
-                        --phenolyzerFile <phenolyzer output file suffixed by predicted_gene_scores>
+                        --phenolyzerFile <phenolyzer output file suffixed by predicted_gene_scores (it will contribute to the final ranking and top50 genes will be added in METADATA tab)>
-                        --popFreqThr <allelic frequency threshold from 0 to 1 default=0.01>
+                        --popFreqThr <allelic frequency threshold from 0 to 1 default=0.01 (based on gnomad_genome_ALL)>
-                        --trio (requires case dad and mum option to be filled)
+                        --trio (requires case dad and mum option to be filled, but if case dad and mum option are filled, trio mode is automatically activated )
                           --case <index_sample_name> (required with trio option)
                           --dad <father_sample_name> (required with trio option)
                           --mum <mother_sample_name>  (required with trio option)
-                        --customInfoList  <comma separated list of vcf-info name (will be added in a new column)>
+                        --customInfoList  <comma separated list of vcf annotation INFO name (each of them will be added in a new column)>
                         --filterList <comma separated list of VCF FILTER to output (default= 'PASS', included automatically to the list)>
                         --cnvGeneList <file with gene symbol + annotation (1 tab-separated), involved by parallel CNV calling>
                         --customVCF <VCF format File with custom annotation (if variant matches then INFO field annotations will be added in new column)>